An Irrational-slope Thompson's Group: Introduction

 \section{Introduction}

 Thompson's groups were introduced in the 1960s and soon captured the interest of group theorists for their interesting properties.
-They have spawned a family of groups that have properties similar to Thompson's groups, but each of which has its own interesting particularities.
-The purpose of this paper is to study one of these groups, namely, the group \ft\ of piecewise linear homeomorphisms of $[0,1]$ having breakpoints in $\zz[\tau]$ and slopes that are powers of $\tau$, where $\tau$ is the golden number $(\sqrt5-1)/2$.
-Hence breakpoints of the elements in $\ft$ are irrational numbers in the unit interval.
-This group will present a structure which is similar to that of Thompson's group $F$, and will also share many of its properties.
+They have spawned a family of groups that have properties similar to the original Thompson's groups $F$, $T$ and $V$, but each of which is interesting in its own right.
+The purpose of this paper is to study one of these groups, namely, the group \ft\ of piecewise linear homeomorphisms of $[0,1]$ having breakpoints in $\zz[\tau]$ and slopes that are powers of $\tau$, where $\tau$ is the golden ratio $(\sqrt5-1)/2$.
+The group $\ft,$ although having irrational breakpoints, does share many of the properties of the original Thompson's group $F.$

 The group $\ft$ was introduced by Sean Cleary in \cite{clearyirr}, where it is first described and proved to be of type $F_\infty$.
-The group $\ft=G([0,1]; \zz[\tau], \langle \tau \rangle)$ is also mentioned in the Bieri-Strebel notes \cite{bieristrebel}, although finite presentations there are only considered for groups with rational slopes \cite[D.15.10]{bieristrebel}
+The group $\ft=G([0,1]; \zz[\tau], \langle \tau \rangle)$ is also mentioned in the Bieri-Strebel notes \cite{bieristrebel}, although finite presentations there are only given for groups with rational slopes \cite[D.15.10]{bieristrebel}.

-The structure of this paper is as follows.
-After general sections on the group, an introductory one and another one which specifies the multiplication algorithm, we introduce its presentations (both infinite and finite, as is common in Thompson's groups), we compute its abelianisation and its commutator subgroup, and in similar fashion to $F$, we prove that the commutator subgroup is simple.
-We show that the abelianisation of $\ft$ is isomorphic to $\zz^2 \oplus \zz/2\zz,$ giving an example of a torsion-free Thompson-like group with torsion in its abelianisation.
-We thank the participants of the Oberwolfach workshop 1823b \emph{Cohomological and Metric Properties of Groups of Homeomorphisms of $\rr$} for very fruitful discussions leading to the following question: